MatasKvn/C/bigInteger/readme.md

 BigInt - big integer datatype, holds the number, its length and sign values can be assigned manually, or using the functions provided below

-# functions:
+# Functions:

-# arithmetic operations
+# Arithmetic operations
 ///
 void divideBigInt(BigInt a, BigInt b, BigInt* quetient, BigInt* remainder) divides "a" by "b" and returns the "quetient" and the "remainder"